slevin2002/Afternoon-poem/README.md

 # Afternoon-poem
-This is a beautiful after
+This is a beautiful afternoon poem